bbbradsmith/zensf/readme.txt

 # zensf
 Difficult to use tools for making an NES ROM album from NSF files.

-This is mostly for my personal use, and is going to be poorly documented.
+This is mostly for my personal use, though I offer it freely for anyone to use.
+Comments and documentation are written for my own benefit, but if you're lucky they'll be enough for you.
+This is not a tutorial.
 If you'd like something easier to use, try EZNSF instead: https://github.com/bbbradsmith/eznsf

 Instructions: